ABOUT US

 Trauma-informed and attachment-informed frameworks

-We have particular experience supporting individuals with complex trauma, medical trauma, chronic illness and pain, occupational stress, and presentations shaped by cumulative or long-term adversity (see more on Therapy page).
+We have particular experience supporting individuals with complex trauma, medical trauma, chronic illness and pain, healthcare professional's mental health, and presentations shaped by cumulative or long-term adversity (see more on Therapy page).

 Our professional development and supervision work reflects these same foundations, with a strong emphasis on reflective practice, sustainability, and ethical care in high-intensity clinical environments.